 How to choose Machine Learning Algorithms based on the use case?

-This can be done by having the better understanding about the problem and the available types of solutions.
-There are 4 variants of algorithms that exist and we will discuss about these in the next sections.
+This can be done by having a better understanding of the problem and the available types of solutions.
+There are 4 variants of algorithms that exist and we will discuss these in the next sections.
 Based on the problem there can be solutions amongst these 4 that can be put to use.
 Apart from this classification of algorithms, there are some commonly used algorithms that find their usage very specific to the use case than anything else.
 With the forthcoming sections in this article, you should be able to choose amongst the available algorithms to go for based on the use case that you take up.

 Difference between regular Algorithm and Machine Learning Algorithm

 Here is the tabular form that helps you understand the differences between regular algorithms and machine learning algorithms.
 Though on a broader sense these are just algorithms, the context in which these find their usage makes them two very different entities.
 Let us now try to understand these in detail: